Fort Ile de Raz

 Fort Ile de Raz is a fort on the small Ile de Raz, an islet off the coast of Alderney.
 The fort itself protects Longis Beach, a harbour on the island, Essex Castle, which served as a military hospital, and the site of the Nunnery, the first fortification on the island, left by the Romans.

-Fort Ile de Raz is named after the Race, the straight between Alderney and France.
+Fort Ile de Raz is named after the Race, the strait between Alderney and France.
 It served as a bird museum and is currently under renovation.